Christian Yelich Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Giants pitching staff ranks 10th in the league.
+- The pitching staff for the Giants has a collective 9.1 K/9, the 10th-best in MLB.

-- The Giants have the 21st-ranked team ERA across all league pitching staffs (4.71).
+- The Giants have a 4.59 team ERA that ranks 19th among all MLB pitching staffs.

-- Giants pitchers combine to rank 21st in baseball in home runs surrendered (42 total, 1.4 per game).
+- Giants pitchers combine to rank 20th in baseball in home runs allowed (42 total, 1.3 per game).

-- Cobb (1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched) gets the start for the Giants, his seventh of the season.
+- Stripling makes the start for the Giants, his fourth of the season.
+He is 0-1 with a 6.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- In his last time out on Sunday against the San Diego Padres, the righty went five innings, giving up three earned runs while surrendering seven hits.
+- The right-hander's most recent appearance came on Tuesday against the Houston Astros, when he tossed five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.